Financial Reporting (FR) was previously known as F7 Financial Reporting. All technical articles listed as F7 can be used for studying FR.

 This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the Financial Reporting exam.

 This article explains the relevance of IFRS 3 to Financial Reporting candidates.

 Performance appraisal requires good interpretation and a good understanding of what the information means in the context of the question.

 This article discusses and shows both ways of measuring goodwill following the acquisition of a subsidiary, and how each measurement of goodwill is subject to an impairment review.

-This article starts by considering aspects of deferred tax that are relevant to Financial Reporting, before moving on to the more complicated situations that may be tested in Corporate Reporting.
+This article starts by considering aspects of deferred tax that are relevant to Financial Reporting, before moving on to the more complicated situations that may be tested in Strategic Business Reporting.